Customer Service Second to None

 Guidance on fire exits starts from the position that doors on escape routes should not be fitted with any locking devices (electrically operated or otherwise).
 However, it is accepted that in many cases the need for security will require some form of device that prevents unlimited access, but still enables the occupants of a building or area to open the door easily if there is a fire.
 These devices can take many forms but, in the majority of cases, premises where there are members of the public present or others who are not familiar with the building should use panic exit bar devices (i.e. push bars or touch bars).
 See BS EN 1125 for further information.
 Premises that have limited numbers of staff or others who are familiar with the building and where panic is not likely may use alternative devices (i.e. push pads or lever handles).
 See BS EN 179 44 for further information.
 In some larger premises, when only staff are on the premises and there is a security issue, it may be acceptable to restrict the number of emergency exits immediately available, e.g. when only security staff are present at night, or prior to opening the premises in the morning.
 Staff should be made fully aware of any restrictions and the number of exits not immediately available should be limited.

-Under the Fire Safety Order (FSO) 2005, there is a duty to maintain fire doorsets in sections 17.110 & 38.1.
-A regular maintenance routine should be carried out by third party certified maintainers referencing manufacturer instructions or by the manufacturer.
+Under the Fire Safety Order (FSO) 2005 and now the Fire Safety Act 2021, there is a duty to maintain fire door sets in sections 17.110 & 38.1.
+A regular maintenance routine should be carried out referencing manufacturer instructions where necessary.
 Any repairs should be recorded and carried out in line with the manufacturer’s instructions.